 But he chose otherwise Zhu knew the only way he could keep his company running would be to pivot away from being an educational app.
 It was on this train ride that Zhu found that majority of teens were listening to music while the other half took selfies or videos, covering them in stickers, and then sharing the results with their friends.

 Zhu realized that using the code they had written for the educational app they could create an app which could combine music, videos, and a social network to attract the early teen demographic.
 Zhu along with his co-founder spent the next 30 days bringing this idea to life in the form of an app.
 They named the app Musical.ly and launched it in July 2014.

-Today the app has over 200 million users across the world, but it wasn’t an over night success.
+Today the app has over 200 million users across the world, but it wasn’t an overnight success.
 After the first 14 months of the launch, the growth had started declining.
 Zhu knew for network effect to kick in they had to translate usage into retention.

-Zhu and team started looking at possible areas of improvement.
+Zhu and the team started looking at possible areas of improvement.
 A lot of users on the platform were sharing the videos on Twitter and Instagram, so the team made the logo more prominent to get higher brand recall and downloads.
 They also realized that not all users were equal.
 Few users had more following and published content more frequently than others.
-To allow the ‘musers’ (as Zhu calls them) to interact with each other they created a Q&A platform within the platform.
-Both the changes enabled the app to improve usage which ultimately allowed the network effect to work in their favor.
+To allow the ‘musers’ (as Zhu calls them) to interact with each other, they created a Q&A platform within the platform.
+Both changes enabled the app to improve usage which ultimately allowed the network effect to work in their favor.

 What is Network Effect?

 Zhu’s story exhibit how network effect can help you to scale your platform.
 So how do you define ‘network effect’?